fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 14.17.6 =
+* [Fixed] Fixes a bug that prevented the plugin from uninstalling properly.
+* [Changed] Changes tested up to version number to 6.7.1.

 = 14.17.5 =
 * [Fixed] Fixes a bug where adding a new vehicle in Classic Editor would not show all appropriate passenger vehicle meta boxes.